sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 ### More topics, more keywords

 When your page covers more topics, you should utilize more keywords.
-With Focus, you can use three keywords that make up three subjects.
+With Focus, you can use three keywords that form three subjects.

 Each keyword makes up for a new subject.
 Focus rates each subject separately.

 ### It comes with a dictionary

 There are many ways to write in a language.
-And with a Premium subscription you can embrace all Focus has to offer.
+And with a Premium subscription, you can embrace all Focus has to offer.

 So, after you fill in a keyword, Focus will connect to our API services and will provide you with related synonyms and inflections.
 With those, Focus is able to rate your content more accurately.